L13/vscode-projects/README.md

 * `Rename` - Rename a workspace group.
 * `Delete` - Delete a workspace group.

-### Quick Menu for Favorites

-* `Click` - Open a favorite folder, workspace or project.
-If `l13Projects.openInNewWindow` is true the project opens in a new window.

-### Quick Menu for Projects
+### Quick Menu for Workspaces

 * `Click` - Open a folder, workspace or project.
-If `l13Projects.openInNewWindow` is true the project opens in a new window.
+If `l13Projects.openInNewWindow` is true the workspace opens in a new window or all workspaces in a group open in new windows.

-### Statusbar
+### Status Bar

 * `Click` - Reveal the current folder or workspace file in the Finder/Explorer.
+* Tooltip shows current path of the workspace.

 ### Visual Studio Code Explorer Context Menu